 - Place the plant in the hole at ground level.

-- Back-fill with soil, press gently as you fill to eliminate any air pockets.
+- Back-fill with soil, pressing as you fill to eliminate any air pockets.

 - Water deeply.